awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ```

 #### Sample: kvsWebrtcClientMasterGstSample
-This application can send media from a GStreamer pipeline from test H264/Opus frames, device `autovideosrc` and `autoaudiosrc` input, or a received RTSP stream.
+This application can send media from a GStreamer pipeline using test H264/Opus frames, device `autovideosrc` and `autoaudiosrc` input, or a received RTSP stream.
 It also will playback incoming audio via an `autoaudiosink`.
 To run:
 ```
 ./samples/kvsWebRTCClientMasterGstreamerSample <channelName> <mediaType> <sourceType>
 ```